Ableton/maxdevtools/patch-code-standard/patch-code-standard.md

 * When the names contains abbreviations, capitalize only the first letter: FlowLcd, MpeMonitor (not FlowLCD, MPEMonitor).

 ## Text-based code
+This does not cover general best practices for text-based code, as there is a lot of information available about this already.
+These are the standards specific to Ableton's projects.

 ### Javascript in Max
 * Use `"use strict";`.